JoeldotSmith/unitree_ros2_default/README.md

 Then a create script has been created to make first compiling easier

-**PLEASE DO NOT RUN THIS SCRIPT WITHOUT THROUGHLY READING AND UNDERSTANDING WHAT IT DOES**
+**RUNNING A RANDOM SCRIPT WITHOUT THROUGHLY READING AND UNDERSTANDING WHAT IT DOES IS BAD PRACTICE, PLEASE DO SO BEFORE RUNNING**

 ```bash
 cd ~/unitree_ros2_default
 ./create.bash
 ```

-*This script has not been finalised there may be come errors*
+*This script has not been finalised there may be some errors*

 Next source the enviroment with